- Cannabis Product Labels

 Know Your Marijuana

-Learning about TAC in marijuana is the first step toward understanding labels and selecting the perfect products.
+Learning about TAC in marijuana is the first step toward understanding labels and selecting the perfect product.
 It protects you from nasty surprises and undesired effects.

 As weed gets more regulated worldwide, we expect more information to become available on every product.
-So get in the habit of reading the labels and always know what you’re smoking.
+So get in the habit of reading the labels and always knowing what you’re smoking.

 You now have the information, so why not buy seeds and start growing?
 Pick the perfect cultivar and produce a big batch of buds with the right chemicals.